ibecav/happy-git-with-r/connect-credential-caching.Rmd

 # Cache credentials for HTTPS {#credential-caching}

 If you plan to push/pull using HTTPS, you want to cache your credentials (e.g. password), so you don't need to enter them over and over again.
-Alternatively, you could set up SSH keys (chapter \@ref(ssh-keys)).
-I suggest you set up one of these methods of authentication on each computer you want to connect to GitHub from.

 I find HTTPS easier to get working quickly and **strongly recommend** it when you first start working with Git/GitHub.